GBNEMBA 2013 Wednesday Night PYT Ride Series

 Thanks for keeping it cool.

 If it is cloudy, threatening, misty, sprinkling - we ride.
-If it is pouring down rain - we cancel...but check the website to be sure!
-We’ll try to post on the NEMBA Forum as well.
+If there has been heavy rain within 24 hours of the ride - we cancel...but check the website to be sure!
+We’ll try to post on the GBNEMBA Facebook Rides page and NEMBA Forum as well.

 See you out there!